Open radio platforms for 5G research and beyond

 - Scroll the list of conferences open for submission

-- Select CROWNCOM 2018 and navigate to the OCRA Workshop track
+- Select CROWNCOM 2018 and navigate to the Open Radio Platforms Workshop track

 - Click the ‘submit a paper’ link and follow the instructions

-Papers should be in English.
-Regular papers should be up to 10 pages in length.
-Previously published work may not be submitted, nor may the work be concurrently submitted to any other conference or journal.
-Such papers will be rejected without review.
-The paper submissions must follow the SPRINGER formatting guidelines (see Author’s kit section).
+Abstracts should be in English.
+Demonstration abstracts should be up to 2 pages in length.
+The abstract submissions must follow the SPRINGER formatting guidelines (see Author’s kit section).
 Read the Publication Ethics and Malpractice Statement.

 2 page workshop abstracts will be included in the CROWNCOM proceedings, but will not be indexed in SpringerLink Digital Library.